argoproj/argo-cd/docs/user-guide/commands/argocd_app_get.md

       --refresh                Refresh application data when retrieving
       --show-operation         Show application operation
       --show-params            Show application parameters and overrides
+      --source-position int    Position of the source from the list of sources of the app.
+Counting starts at 1. (default -1)
 ```

 ### Options inherited from parent commands